zamfi/cca-arduino-summer-2014/README.md

 - [Servo motor vs. DC motor](http://handyboard.com/hb/faq/hardware-faqs/dc-vs-servo/)
 - Know how and when to use `digitalRead`, `digitalWrite`, `analogRead`, and `analogWrite`.
 The [Arduino reference] may be helpful.

+### Monday, June 16, 2014

+Lecture:
+- Review, continued.

+Projects:
+- Talk about final projects.

+### Wednesday, June 18, 2014

+Quiz!

+Lecture & hands-on:
+- Programming with arrays and loops.

+#### Homework (due Thursday, June 19, 2014)

+Produce a preliminary list of materials for your final project.

 ## Resources

 Nearby places to get materials, courtesy of Prof. Shiloh: